Robert Ball Anderson: Later life

 Anderson married a much younger woman, Daisy Graham, on 19 March 1922; he was 79, while she was 21.

 He traveled widely in the United States and abroad, having visited Mexico and Cuba.
-He even returned to the plantation of his birth as a tourist, half a century after escaping from slavery there.
-He was killed in a car accident in 1930 and is buried at Hemingford Cemetery.
+This included returning to the plantation of his birth as a tourist, half a century after escaping from slavery there.

+In 1930, Anderson was killed in a car accident near Union, Nebraska.
+He is buried at Hemingford Cemetery.

 Cultural legacy

 Anderson wrote his memoir in 1927.
-Entitled From Slavery to Affluence, the memoir was marketed to his neighbors in western Nebraska.
-His widow republished the memoir in 1967 with a nineteen-page addition addressed to white Americans who ignored ongoing racial inequalities.
+Entitled From Slavery to Affluence, it was marketed to his neighbors in western Nebraska.
+His widow republished it in 1967 with a nineteen-page addition addressed to white Americans ignoring the ongoing racial inequalities.
 She was one of the last three widows of Civil War veterans, and possibly the last widow of an American slave.

 He was mentioned in the 2015 inaugural speech of Nebraska governor Pete Ricketts, as an example of the settlers who had come to the state in search of a better life.